Drixares/drixares/README.md

 -----------------

 * 🌍  I'm based in France
-* 🧠  I'm currently learning Creative Front-End and the basics of backend.
+* 🧠  Let's soak up all the knowledge!

 ### Skills